 Well, LL came onstage with his crazy antics and one of the friendliest, most positive attitudes ever seen on the tube!
 That's Reason #157 (collect 'em all!) that kids loved him so much.
 They felt he really understood us (and, guess what?
 He did!).
 Whilst providing an hour of great music and fun, he also exuded assurance that things were gonna be alright.

 Of course, there was the fab music of the era!
 From Animals to Zombies, Billy Fury to Wilson Pickett, the acts not only gave us the best music to jump, jive and wail to, but it actually lifted our spirits!
 And, when we saw them on TV or (better yet) in concert, we saw they played live, with instruments, and were more animated than any Bugs Bunny cartoon!

 Today ... well, it's just not the same, musically.
-Somehow, the synthesizers, taped drum loops, computerised music samplings and Auto-Tunes just don't provide the same effect as the live acts of yesteryear.
+Somehow, the synthesizers, taped drum loops, computerized music samplings and Auto-Tunes just don't provide the same effect as the live acts of yesteryear.

-And, after hearing all that noize today (just think: all it takes is one scalawag to unplug the power strip and WHOOSH!! .... there goes an act's set), but knowing that we're in much the same shape as we were then in many ways (e.g.: Afghanistan?
+And, after hearing all that noise today (just think: all it takes is one scalawag to unplug the power strip and WHOOSH!! .... there goes an act's set), but knowing that we're in much the same shape as we were then in many ways (e.g.: Afghanistan?
 Vietnam?
 Same tune, just different lyrics; hating Arabs? hating Blacks?
 The song's remained the same) why don't we take a look back and recapture what we had then?
-We can do it with our music ... we can do it with our media heroes ... and we certainly can do it if someone in TV would step up to the plate and emulate the man who helped make the feel-good attitude of the 1960s: Lloyd Eugene Thaxton.
+We can do it with our music ... our media hotshots can do it if they just plug into and copy Cronkite's, Huntley's and Brinkley's style ... and we certainly can do it if someone in TV would step up to the plate and emulate the man who helped make the feel-good attitude of the 1960s: Lloyd Eugene Thaxton.